ryanRfox/bitshares-core/worker-proposals/core_team-budget-2019.md

 I am a knowledgeable and long-standing member of the BitShares community (@pc) and an active developer for many years [9-10].

-ohn Jones - Core Developer
+John Jones - Core Developer
 ============================

 TODO:(draft) I have contributed to the BitShares code base for many years [00].